marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 packets, moving address discovery into the QUIC layer has a number of
 advantages:

-1. STUN traffic is unencrypted, and can be observed by on-path observers.
-Moving address discovery into QUIC's encrypted envelope, it becomes invisible to observers.
+1. STUN traffic is unencrypted, and can be observed and modified by on-path observers.
+By moving address discovery into QUIC's encrypted envelope it becomes invisible to observers.
 2. When located behind a load balancer, QUIC packets may be routed based on the QUIC connection ID.
-Depending on the architecture, not using STUN might simplify the routing.
+Depending on the architecture, not using STUN might simplify the routing logic.
 3. If QUIC traffic doesn't need to be demultiplexed from STUN traffic, implementations can enable QUIC bit greasing ({{!RFC9287}}).

 # Conventions and Definitions